pfdominey/DatathonRobotonomie/README.md

 works with Python3.

-make sure to "pip install" every import used in that are not in Python vanilla.
+make sure to "pip install" every import used in that are not featured in Python vanilla.